smsaladi/codonw-slim/README.md

     Number of synonymous codons,
     G+C content (overall and by codon position),
-    G+C content of synonymous codons at the 3rd position, G+C content of non-synonymous codons at the 3rd position Number of synonymous codons
+    G+C content of synonymous codons at the 3rd position, G+C content of non-synonymous codons at the 3rd position, Number of synonymous codons,
     Number of amino acids
     - `CodonSeq.bases2`
 * Dinucleotide count by frame